markstringer-dti/markstringer-dti.github.io/dti.md

 The first ever Agile software development project that I worked on was for a publishing company.
 When I joined the project it had been going for over a year and had cost many millions of pounds.
 The way that I heard the story, a few months before I joined, there had been a show and tell meeting.
 It was an international company and it had offices in London and in New York.
 There were people with American accents dialling in on a conference call.

 I don't know much about what happened in that meeting.
 I do know that at some point one of the Scrum Masters said that he was going to share project progress.
 This was progress that had been made through "the backlog."
 The backlog is the Agile way of saying the list of all the requirements for the project.
+But I'm not going to use it that word any more through out the whole of this book.
+Simply because it's one of those words which is used in Agile in a specific way but seems to cause more confusion and difficulty than it does clarity and progress.
+So from now on, I'm going to use the prase "To do list."
+And for each of the items in the "To do list."
+I'm going to use "To do list items."

 He had a presentation with some slides.
 And there was a bit of messing about setting up the presentation - and then making sure that it was shared with the office in New York.
 Finally, everything was set up and the scrum master could move to the slide that showed progress of the project.
 He clicked on to the slide.
 In the middle of the slide was a giant "2".

 I don't know how dramatic he was at this point.
 I don't know if he asked anybody in the room or on the phone if they could guess what the two meant?
 2 weeks to finish?
 2 Months?
 2 Years?
 But I know that at some point he did get the point across.
 The 2 was percent.
-Progress on the project, after six months and many millions of pounds was 2 percent of all the work that was in the backlog.
+Progress on the project, after six months and many millions of pounds was 2 percent of all the work that was in the to do list.

 This is brutal transparency.
 Any it probably came out of desperation.
 Having worked on that project I can guess that someone had told the bosses in New York that the project would be finished by a certain date.
 Nobody had mentioned to the bosses the problems that were being found.
 Problems that were slowing progress to a crawl.